-6. SERVICE ALLEY
+6. SERVICE LANE

-The service alley is located near the rear of the building and not visible from the public right-of-ways as much as possible given existing parameters of the site.
-The alley is oriented to easily access necessary service areas around Pod A and Pod B.
+The service lane is located near the rear of the building and not visible from the public right-of-ways as much as possible given existing parameters of the site.
+The service lane is oriented to easily access necessary service areas around Pod A and Pod B. The service lane does not have any primary building frontage, but shall still provide pedestrian connectivity with a minimum 6' sidewalk on at least one side of the road.
+Although this type of street is mainly service-related, where appropriate, design elements may be incorporated to help activate the corridor and to provide an inviting, interesting and comfortable pedestrian environment.